Which Monarchies Have Coronations? What Succession Ceremonies Do Other Monarchies Have?

 Principality of Liechtenstein

 The Hereditary Prince becomes the new Prince of Liechtenstein when the previous Prince dies.
 Within thirty days, the new Prince needs to give his oath of allegiance in the presence of parliament and then receive the homage of parliament.
 The sovereign Princes of Liechtenstein have never had a coronation or enthronement ceremony.
-Liechtenstein had a ducal hat commissioned in 1623 by Prince Karl I of Liechtenstein but it was discovered to be missing in 1781.
+Liechtenstein had a ducal hat commissioned in 1623 by Prince Karl I of Liechtenstein but it went missing in 1781.
 In 1976, the people of Liechtenstein presented a replica of the ducal hat to Prince Franz Josef II on his 70th birthday.
 However, the ducal hat is not considered regalia and plays no role when the new Prince gives his oath of allegiance.

 Grand Duchy of Luxembourg

-The Grand Dukes and Grand Duchess of Luxembourg have never had a coronation and there is no crown or regalia.
-The new Grand Duke or Grand Duchess is enthroned in a simple ceremony held in Luxembourg’s parliament and takes an oath of loyalty to the constitution as required by the constitution.
+The Grand Dukes and Grand Duchesses of Luxembourg have never had a coronation and there is no crown or regalia.
+The new Grand Duke or Grand Duchess is enthroned in a simple ceremony held in Luxembourg’s parliament and then takes an oath of loyalty to the constitution as required by the constitution.
 Afterward, the Grand Duke or Grand Duchess attends a solemn mass at Notre-Dame Cathedral in Luxembourg City.

 Principality of Monaco